apos/m5-stack-dsc/README.md

 # M5-Stack DSC (fork of CN)

 This is a fork of https://www.cloudynights.com/topic/621456-m5-dsc-simple-plug-n-play-digital-setting-circles/ .
+Please refer to the thread for connecting to SkySafari.

 First of all thanks for sharing the code.
 I personally think, it would be much better, to use GitHub for sharing an documentation, than a Google Drive - but thats only my two cents ... and I do it hereby.
 Similary code you'll find across a lot of procects, since it is basically how encoder driven programming on arduino & friends works :-).
 So I think it is OK to fork the code.